Nekajui Ritz-Carlton Reserve vs. Four Seasons Costa Rica: Which is Better? (2026 Review)

 If Peninsula Papagayo is the kind of place where every curve of coastline feels like a movie set, then these two properties are the stars.
 Four Seasons Costa Rica is the confident classic.
 Nekajui is the new, design-forward supermodel with a funicular.
 You really can’t go wrong, but the experiences have their own texture.
 And to be clear, there is a lot of overlap.
 Same golf course.
 Same tennis and recreation areas.
 Same third-party company for excursions and day trips.
 Papagayo is the shared backyard.
 The difference is in how each property frames it.

-Funicular to the beach at the Ritz-Carlton Nekajui
+Funicular to the beach at Nekajui, a Ritz-Carlton Reserve in Peninsula Papagayo, Costa Rica

 Overall Feel